Thursday, March 31, 2016

 Sexy Hewson aesthetics

 The graphics are awesome thanks to the talents of Mark K. Jones.
-Everything looks tremendous, from the gorgeous landscapes to the intricate detail of the scenery and the smooth scrolling.
+Everything looks tremendous, from the gorgeous landscapes to the intricate detail of the scenery and the scrolling is silky smooth.
 It has to be said that the sprites are equally stunning with some rather sexy pixels too and throughout, the animation is simply lovely.

 The music is monumental.
-In fact, it's quite a showcase for just what the Atari ST can knock out when in the hands of talented musicians.
-Sound effects are excellent but you need to make a choice about which you prefer before the game begins, which is a shame.
+In fact, it's quite a showcase for just what the Atari ST can knock out when in the hands of talented musicians we know so well.
+Sound effects are excellent but you need to make a choice about which you prefer - before the game begins - which is a shame.
 Yeah, I know, perfect audio and yet I still find something to moan about.

-Another stunning Hewson release so let's see another screenshot of the second levels...
+Another stunning Hewson release so let's see another screenshot.
+This time is of the second level...

 However, it's a lot harder learning the design thanks to the nasties.
 They're nasty!